 The water industry has many communication and outreach avenues, but the spending by public entities is generally low compared to industries that would spend at much higher levels to brand or market new products.
 Still, water industry communications can be and are effective.
-In recent years, the water industry has collectively advertised itself as the "Family of Southern California Water Agencies" and promoted "Bewaterwise.com" to get the word out on the water supply situation and water conservation tips and opportunities.
-Retail agencies utilize bill stuffers, newsletters and websites to inform the public.
-In Orange County, we have monthly meetings of a Public Affairs Workgroup made up of the staff from all of the retail agencies.
+In recent years, the water industry has collectively advertised itself as the "Family of Southern California Water Agencies" and promoted "Bewaterwise.com" to promote the water supply situation and water conservation tips and opportunities.
+YLWD utilizes bill stuffers, newsletters and websites to inform the public.
+In Orange County, a monthly Public Affairs Workgroup meeting occurs made up of the staffs from all of the retail agencies.
 They work to develop and implement consistent message points for the public.
-MET also has a Public Information Officers workgroup that coordinates outreach and communication among the MET member agencies.
-Due to the expense and the limited budgets of the retail agencies, the brunt of the TV and radio media outreach has been developed by MET through an advertising campaign.
+MET also has a Public Information Officer's workgroup that coordinates outreach and communication among the MET member agencies.
+Due to the expense and the limited budgets of the retail agencies, the brunt of the TV and radio media outreach has been developed via MET through an advertising campaign for the LA & San Diego markets.

-While we are always open to new methods of communication, we believe the existing communication system works.
-Polling conducted to track water industry messages and the understanding of the public indicates that high percentages of people understand there is a water crisis (76% in a recent survey by MWDOC).
+While YLWD is open to new methods of communication, we believe the existing communication system works.
+Polling conducted from time to time to track water industry messages and the understanding of the public indicates that high percentages of people understand there is a water crisis (76% in a recent survey by MWDOC).
 Furthermore, 78% indicated they would change their water using habits to conserve to prevent water rationing and 67% believe that their water agency does an effective job of keeping them informed about water supply.
 We also believe high percentages of the public are engaged because of recent actions such as the "run" on rebates for water conservation devices, which pushed spending up to a point where the available funding was exceeded several times over.
+Furthermore, with the formation of a YLWD Citizens Advisory Committee comprised of local residents, this group serves as a conduit for communicating to the public on various issues.

-Following is an outline of our current outreach efforts:
+The following is an outline of current outreach efforts:

-- In June of 2008, Public Affairs Workgroup began developing a regional message that incorporated three critical elements of a long term communication strategy: - The message must be positive - Focus on water-use efficiency and eliminating water waste - Adaptable at the retail level - A comprehensive, strategic communication plan was developed that incorporates grassroots education, strategic partnerships and guerrilla marketing techniques.
+- In June of 2008, Public Affairs Workgroup began developing a regional message that incorporated three critical elements of a long term communication strategy:

+- The message must be positive

+- Focus on water-use efficiency and eliminating water waste

+- Adaptable at the retail level

+- A comprehensive, strategic communication plan was developed that incorporates grassroots education, strategic partnerships and guerrilla marketing techniques.

 Research has shown that this approach has been most successful in achieving social change.

-The following logo was adopted:
+- This plan augments and enhances the large media campaign that Metropolitan is orchestrating

+- Increases visibility throughout the region

+- Integrates new technology and social marketing channels as well.

+- Critical part of the plan is to engage strategic partners to help carry the message.

+Everyday new partners are signing on.
+Current strategic partners include:

+- IBIV

+- Hurley Sportswear

+- Volcom

+- Sempra Energy

+- Surfer Magazine

+- Latino Water Coalition

+- TransWorld Media

+- Sunset Magazine

+- Fuel TV

+- Other parts of the program include:

+- Huell Howser contracted with the Association of California Water Agencies to produce 15 episodes about California Water.
+This series is being utilized to help inform citizens.